richfaces/richfaces/TESTS.md

 Using reusable Selenium session
 -------------------------------

-In order to reuse running Selenium Server and connect to instantiated browser, use:
+In order to reuse a running Selenium Server and connect to an instantiated browser, use:

     -Dreusable

 Selecting tests to run
 ----------------------

-You can skip the unit tests using following Maven option - in this case only Framework tests will be executed:
+You can skip the unit tests using following Maven option - in this case only the Framework tests will be executed:

     -DskipTests=true

-You can select particular Framework test to be executed by passing following Maven option:
+You can select particular Framework test to be executed by passing the following Maven option:

     -Dtest=TestName